 The HCBS waivers providing care assistance in assisted living residences may be called something other than an “Assisted Living Waiver”.
 For instance, in Alaska, the “Alaskans Living Independently Waiver” provides such care, and in Minnesota, the “Minnesota Elderly Waiver” does.
 Not all states offer assisted living waivers.

 In order to be eligible for an assisted living waiver, regardless if one has Alzheimer’s disease or another form of dementia, there are certain requirements (functional and financial) that must be met.
-This means, unfortunately, a diagnosis of Alzheimer’s disease does not equate to automatic eligibility.
-When a person with dementia does meet the criterion, it can be the difference between moving to a nursing home facility and continuing to live in the community.
+This means, unfortunately, a diagnosis of Alzheimer’s disease does not make one automatically eligible.
+When a person with dementia does meet the criterion, a Medicaid waiver can be the difference between moving to a nursing home facility and continuing to live in the community.

-For married couples in which only one spouse is applying for the assisted living waiver, spousal impoverishment rules are in place to prevent the non-applicant (community) spouse from having too little income and assets from which to live.
-These rules include a Community Spouse Resource Allowance and a Minimum Monthly Maintenance Needs Allowance and not only ensures non-applicant spouses are financially stable, but also helps to lower the countable income and assets of applicant spouses.
-As of 2021, in most states, up to $3,259.50 / month in income can be transferred from the applicant spouse to the non-applicant spouse.
-Furthermore, the non-applicant spouse is able to retain up to $130,380 of the couple’s joint assets.
+For married couples in which only one spouse is applying for the assisted living waiver, spousal impoverishment rules are in place to prevent the non-applicant (community) spouse from having too little income and assets to live comfortably.
+These rules include a Community Spouse Resource Allowance and a Minimum Monthly Maintenance Needs Allowance that not only ensure non-applicant spouses are financially stable but also help to lower the countable income and assets of applicant spouses.
+As of 2022, in most states, up to $3,260 / month in income can be transferred from the applicant spouse to the non-applicant spouse.
+Furthermore, the non-applicant spouse is able to retain up to $137,400 of the couple’s joint assets.

 Level of Care Requirements

 The Medically Needy Pathway enables Medicaid applicants to “spend down” their income that is over Medicaid’s income limit on medical bills.
+The Medically Needy Pathway, in other words, is for applicants who make more than the income limit but spend a significant amount on medical expenses.
 The spend down period varies based on the state in which one resides, but may be 1 month, 3 months, or even 6 months.
 Once the Medicaid applicant has spent their income down to the medically needy income limit for the spend down period, he / she is eligible to receive benefits for the remainder of the spend down period.

 There are a variety of ways to lower one’s countable assets.
 A simple and straightforward way to do so is to spend excess assets on assets that are not counted towards the limit.
-Examples include paying off debt, purchasing an irrevocable funeral trust, buying medical equipment not covered by insurance, and even taking a vacation.
+Examples include paying off debt, purchasing an irrevocable funeral trust, buying medical equipment not covered by insurance, and even fixing up one’s personal vehicle or taking a vacation.
 Learn more about asset spend down here.

-It is important to mention that Medicaid has a 60-month look back period (30-months in California), in which Medicaid examines all past transfers immediately preceding one’s application for benefits.
-Simply stated, if an applicant gave away assets or sold them for less than market value during the “look back” period, the applicant will be punished with a period of Medicaid eligibility.
+It is important to mention that Medicaid has a 60-month look back period (30 months in California and New York), in which Medicaid examines all past transfers preceding one’s application for benefits.
+Simply stated, if an applicant gave away assets or sold them for less than market value during the “look-back” period, the applicant will be punished with a period of Medicaid eligibility.
 This rule is in place to prevent persons from giving away their “excess” assets in order to meet the asset limit.

-Following is a list of assisted living waivers relevant to persons with Alzheimer’s disease and related dementias.
-Not all states offer assisted living waivers, and those that do, do not offer identical services.
-Therefore, a benefit offered by one assisted living waiver may not be available via another waiver.
+Not all states offer assisted living waivers, and those that do may not offer identical services.
+In other words, a benefit offered by one assisted living waiver may not be available via another waiver.
 Remember, room and board IS NOT covered under assisted living waivers.
-However, a variety of supportive benefits may be provided, including assistance with daily living activities, supervision, medication reminders, activities (therapeutic, recreational, social), meal preparation, transportation, companionship, and some health related services.
+However, a variety of supportive benefits may be provided, including assistance with activities of daily living (ADLs), supervision, medication reminders, activities (therapeutic, recreational, social), meal preparation, transportation, companionship, and some health related services.
 In addition, some of the following waivers offer specific supports (dementia care) for persons with Alzheimer’s care and related dementias.
 Recall that not all assisted living waivers are called “assisted living waivers”.

 |Medicaid Assisted Living Waivers for Alzheimer’s / Dementia (Updated June 2021)|